In this study of Jeremiah chapter four, we look at the fact that religion (even reformed religion) brings death.

 God describes His people as fools and, in Proverbs 1, we see that Solomon says a fool is one that will not listen to instruction.
 In a way, God is saying that He tried to warn the people but they would not listen.

-I looked at the earth, and it was formless and empty; and at the heavens, and their light was gone.
-I looked at the mountains, and they were quaking; all the hills were swaying.
-I looked, and there were no people; every bird in the sky had flown away.
-I looked, and the fruitful land was a desert; all its towns lay in ruins before the Lord, before his fierce anger.
+I looked at the land - it was unformed and void - and at the sky - it had no light.
+I looked at the mountains, and they shook - all the hills moved back and forth.
+I looked, and there was no human being; all the birds in the air had fled.
+I looked, and the fertile fields were a desert, all the land's cities were razed to the ground at the presence of ADONAI, before his burning anger.

 The prophet continues to describe the effects of the judgment at the hands of the Babylonians.
 If you look at Genesis 1, this description is quite similar to the description of things before creation.

-This is what the Lord says: 'The whole land will be ruined, though I will not destroy it completely.
-Therefore the earth will mourn and the heavens above grow dark, because I have spoken and will not relent, I have decided and will not turn back.'
+For here is what ADONAI says: "The whole land will be desolate (although I will not destroy it completely).
+Because of this, the land will mourn and the sky above be black; for I have spoken, I have decided, I will not change my mind, I will not turn back."

 God demonstrates His mercy in the fact that He will not bring about the total destruction that the prophet envisioned.
 Judgement was inevitable but it was not to be the total destruction that will happen in the last days.
 Many of the things that Jeremiah described are also described by John in Revelation.
 Here, God showed mercy but that mercy is not unending for those who reject Jesus Christ.